-Making Carers Count is a multi-partner programme aiming to identify and support carers who are under-represented amongst the community groups we currently reach and who have been disproportionately affected by the Covid-19 pandemic.
+Making Carers Count is a multi-partner programme aiming to identify and support carers who are under-represented amongst the community groups we currently support.
+The programme also supports unpaid carers disproportionately affected by the Covid-19 pandemic.

-We are creating new and wider collaborations, extending engagement methods, increasing learning, and enhancing how support is delivered to unpaid carers from these groups.
+We are creating new and wider collaborations, extending engagement methods, increasing learning, and enhancing the support we deliver to unpaid carers from these groups.

 The programme is being delivered through three strands: